BrianFarnhill/AWSDeveloperEnvironment/README.md

  * The instance will automatically power off when there is low network activity for an hour to optimise cost.
 (Power on can be automated when SSH connections are initiated, see the section below for instructions)
  * Common languages and tools are installed by default.
-Versions can be selected through template parameters, and tools can be excluded through parameters also
+(See `lib/software` path for specifics)
  * An IAM instance role is created to control what AWS services can be invoked from the developer instance
  * Connectivity via SSH is handled using the Session Manager function inside AWS Systems Manager, ensuring that the instance is never exposed to the internet directly.
-This also allows the instance to be deployed to a private subnet (internet connectivity is required to install packages and components however)
+ * The instance is deployed in to a new VPC, with a public and private subnet.
+This helps ensure that no direct connectivity can be made to the instance, but it will have internet connectivity via a NAT gateway

 ## Dependencies